Perfectly golden Vegan Crab Cakes! Tender, moist, full of "meaty, flaky crab-like" texture and packed with lots of deliciously spiced flavour-givers!

 Lucie says

 Just made this and it was an absolute winner!
-Loved the flavours and had no problems with consistency, when pan frying they held their shape perfectly, thanks so much for an awesome recipie, will definitely make again!
+Loved the flavours and when pan frying they held their shape perfectly.
+Thanks so much for an awesome recipe, I will definitely make again!

 A Virtual Vegan says